nkskaare/apex-candy/README.md

 ```

-A http call equivalent to `https://test.api.com/users?n=5` would then simply be done by
+A GET call to `https://test.api.com/users?n=5` would then simply be done by

 ```
   TestClient client = new TestClient();